 What is body movement?

-Nonaerobic movement with controlled breathing can be practiced to reduce stress and anxiety that is often associated with disease and illness.
-The Eastern medicine body movement techniques most well known include:
+Nonaerobic movement with controlled breathing may be done to help reduce stress and anxiety often linked to disease and illness.
+The Eastern medicine body movement techniques most well-known include Tai chi and yoga.

 Tai chi is an ancient form of martial art.
-It is based on a Chinese belief system of practicing slow, graceful movements and rhythmic breathing.
-Tai chi is sometimes referred to as moving meditation—practitioners move their bodies slowly, gently, and with awareness, while breathing deeply.
-It is well-suited for the elderly.
+It is based on a Chinese belief system of the health and spiritual benefits from practicing slow, graceful yet precise movements coupled with rhythmic breathing.
+Tai chi is sometimes referred to as moving meditation.
+Practitioners move their bodies slowly, gently, and with awareness, while breathing deeply.
+It is well-suited for the elderly or those with balance difficulties.

 Tai chi may help: